daisybio/BiCoN-web/README.md

 # Change the branch to `new_structure`
 git checkout new_structure

-# Change the password and username for the databases (maybe leave this out, Markus?)

 # Deploy and build the containers
 docker-compose up -d --build

-# Apply migrations to the database
+# Apply migrations to the database (make sure the containers are up an running, else you will get an error)
 docker-compose exec web python manage.py migrate --noinput

 # Collect all the static files